NorskRegnesentral/shapr/tests/testthat/_snaps/regular-setup.md

       explain(testing = TRUE, model = model_lm_numeric, x_explain = x_explain_numeric,
         x_train = x_train_numeric, approach = "independence", prediction_zero = p0,
         predict_model = predict_model_non_num_output, n_batches = 1)
+    Message
+      Success with message:
+      max_n_combinations is NULL or larger than or 2^n_features = 32,
+      and is therefore set to 2^n_features = 32.

     Condition
       Error in `test_predict_model()`:
       !
 The predict_model function of class `lm` does not return a numeric output of the desired length